cipherly-xyz/cipherly/README.md

 - Automatic deletion of secrets (optional)
 - Recipient authentication using digital fingerprints
 - No registation needed to send a secret
-- Open source with attested build provenance
+- Open source with attested build provenance https://github.com/cipherly-xyz/cipherly/tree/main/docs#verify-the-integrity-of-the-frontend-provenance-attestation[learn how]

 ## Development